nobray2/startup/README.md

   * Websocket.
 Players can see the current number of players playing the same game mode as them in real time.
 The current in-game board leader will also be displayed.
   * Database.
 The leaderboard pages will pull from a database to show all time high scores.
 The "Play history" will also pull from a database to show recent activity for logged in users.
   * Text.
 Used text to describe how to play the game in the about page.
 Text is really used all over.
   * Images.
 There's a nice sunset on the login page.
-Added an image by the button placeholders on the 6x6 gameplay page.
+Added an image by the button placeholders on the 6x6 gameplay page to show what tiles may look like.
+Haven't actually decided on fruits for final product.
   * Links.
 The login button will link the player to their profile page.
 Nav links for the different pages.
 Link to my github at bottom of every page.
 The home page, index.html, does not need any links except the login button.
 Other pages do not need links back to the login page or their own pages.